azimgivron/genepriority/README.md

 ### What’s the Deal?

 We tackle gene prioritization as a **matrix completion** challenge.
-In simple terms, we fill in the missing pieces in a giant gene-disease puzzle using side information.
+In simple terms, we fill in the missing pieces in a giant gene-disease puzzle.
 Neat, right?

 ### Objective Function 🎯